 Header image: Image: Eric Fischer, Flow Map, 2013 (New York City)

-The track was performed and recorded live on Sound Topographies Festival at Škuc Gallery, by an invitation of the festival’s curator Nina Dragičević.
-The track is based on various field recordings, which in their raw form often sound quite piercing for the ear.
-Field recordings are most interesting for the person who finds them, in simultaneity with the sound-event, in direct contact with the sound-field source.
-Such encounters are marked by an element of surprise in a unique event, a non reproducible moment in time.
+The piece was performed and recorded live on Sound Topographies Festival at Škuc Gallery, by an invitation of Nina Dragičević.
+It is based on various field recordings, in their raw form often sounding quite piercing for the ear.
+Field recordings are the most interesting for the person who finds them, in simultaneity with the sound-event, in direct contact with the sound-field source.
+Such encounters are marked by an element of surprise in a discrete event, a non reproducible moment in time.
 With repetition this moment becomes an object in the archive of memory, of something known and transmittable.
-In my relation to sound, the element of the unexpected plays a significant role, as though I am making sounds in the tension between repetition and surprise.
+In making the piece, the element of the unexpected plays a significant role in the tension between repetition and surprise.

-The track plays with various frequencies in audio or electromagnetic spectrums, which are outside the range of a human hearing.
+I play with various frequencies in audio or electromagnetic spectrums, which are outside the range of a human hearing.
 Often, such frequencies come in extremely high and sharp form, when they are transposed to the human hearing range.
 These are exactly the frequencies that attract me most.
 I am producing such sound in an attempt to shift the flow of conscious thinking.
 In this way, the production of such persistent sounds is political, because they nullify the capacity to be productive and efficient; the two imperatives imposed by capitalist mode of reproduction.
 At the same time, these sounds are not particularly entertaining, and they offer relaxation only to the people who refuse to be relaxed in an anesthetic way.
-The track ideally works as a jammer for thought pollution.
+The piece ideally works as a jammer for thought pollution.

-Last, perhaps a short explanation of the title AMonFM.
+Last, perhaps a short geeky explanation of the title AMonFM.
 Not only are some AM transmissions channeled on radia-FM, the FM in the case of modular synthesis is also the Shape of a dozen of analogue patches made for this track.